callmeartan/devio/README.md

 - Flutter SDK (>=3.0.0)
 - Dart SDK (>=3.0.0)
 - A running Ollama server (local or remote)
+- macOS 12.0 or later (for desktop version)
+- iOS 18.0 or later (for mobile version)
 - (Optional) Firebase project for cloud features

 ### Installation